 Anthony can be seen on network, cable and premium streaming TV.
 He appears with Boris McGiver in a pivotal scene in Chapter 47 of award-winning Netflix drama House of Cards, directed by Alex Graves.
 Other recent TV work includes Blindspot and The Mysteries of Laura on NBC, Power on Starz, and HBO's Boardwalk Empire.
-He's in the main cast of retroscripted sitcom Driving Mizrahi with fashion icon Isaac Mizrahi (currently being pitched to networks) and can be seen online in videos for Funny Or Die, Above Average, The Key of Awesome, The Kicker, The Shorts Show, award-winning web series The Actress and Labeled, and his own original videos.
-Independent films include the upcoming Future '38 and Prism.
+Independent films include Future '38, now streaming on iTunes.
+He's in the main cast of sitcom pilot Driving Mizrahi with fashion icon Isaac Mizrahi (currently being pitched to networks) and can be seen online in videos for Funny Or Die, Above Average, The Key of Awesome, The Kicker, The Shorts Show, award-winning web series The Actress and Labeled, and his own original videos.

 Stage credits include multiple roles in sketch comedy/play hybrid “Tourist Trap” at the PIT, "Garlic and Gasoline" in the Brooklyn One-Act Festival, improv and sketch at the UCB Theater, NYC’s Manhattan Monologue Slam, the Little Monsters Festival, scene work from "All My Sons" at Atlantic Theater Company and the one-act comedy CTRL+ALT+DEL, written and directed by "Conan" writer Andres du Bouchet.